AndreasHeine/checkmk-opcua/README.md

 ## SubscriptionDiagnostics
 ![subscription diagnostics](https://user-images.githubusercontent.com/56362817/124394486-f2033600-dcff-11eb-8f96-769c11d95f9b.PNG)

 ...
-maybe later GDS and LDS support
+maybe later GDS and LDS support which would work like connecting to a DiscoveryServer and explore the known Servers dynamically